HillaryDanan/abstraction-intelligence/papers/social_dynamics.md

 ## Abstract

 Social emotions—shame, guilt, pride, jealousy, envy, gratitude, contempt—have resisted integration into general theories of emotion.
-We propose that social emotions are not a special category but a natural scaling of the embedded self-world framework: **when the world contains other agents, self-world integration must include self-other relations**.
-Other agents are world-elements that possess their own self-world boundaries, goals, and capacities—and whose behavior toward the self depends on their evaluation of the self.
-Social emotions are the action-relevant format of multi-agent self-world information, guiding decisions about cooperation, competition, affiliation, and reputation.
-This framing reveals deep continuity across scales: atoms interact based on electron configurations; neurons based on activation states; cells based on chemical signals; organisms based on social emotions.
-At each level, units in a system use information from other units to guide behavior under resource constraints.
-Social emotions are how embedded biological agents navigate the multi-agent problem.
-This framework generates predictions about the computational structure of social emotions, their relationship to reputation and cooperation, and their implementation in neural systems that represent both self-state and other-state.
+We propose that social emotions are a natural consequence of applying the Abstraction Primitive Hypothesis to multi-agent environments: **when embedded agents share an environment with other agents, the self-world abstraction must recursively include other agents’ self-world abstractions**.
+This recursive, compositional structure—abstracting over others’ abstractions of you—produces the computational architecture underlying social emotions.
+The framework applies to any embedded agents (biological or artificial) operating under resource constraints in multi-agent environments.
+We demonstrate deep continuity across scales: at every level of organization (atomic, cellular, neural, organismal, social), units abstract over other units’ states to guide behavior.
+Social emotions are how sufficiently complex embedded agents represent multi-agent dynamics in action-relevant format.
+This framework generates predictions about the computational structure of social emotions, their dependence on recursive abstraction capacity, and their potential emergence in artificial multi-agent systems.

 -----